 There are many different types of foods you can choose for your plant-based teen.
 Focus on variety throughout the day to make sure your adolescent’s nutrition is well rounded from several different plant-based protein sources.
 They can even have fun tracking their food choices with the two-week Powerful Plant Protein Tracker that comes with additional food ideas.

 Legumes are a versatile, flavorful, and low-cost protein option.
 You can buy dry beans or peas and cook your own, or buy cans of whole legumes or refried beans.
 If using canned, look for those low in sodium.
 Each type of legume has its own unique nutrient profile.
 Below is a list of the protein content of different varieties per ½ cup cooked serving.
 See which ones your teen likes best!
 (1)

-With 21 grams of protein per cup, chickpea flour is one of our favorites on this list of plant-based proteins.
+With 21 grams of plant-protein per cup, chickpea flour is one of our favorites on this list of plant-based proteins.
 It’s a high protein flour option with a hearty, dense texture.
 It can be used as a baking substitution for half of the wheat flour in pancakes, pizza crusts, or other baked goods.
 Start experimenting!

 Many non-dairy milk beverages have little to no protein, but the average protein content of soymilk contains 8.7 grams of protein per cup.
-(3) Opt for unsweetened soymilk to avoid added sugar and find a brand that fortifies with Vitamins A and D. It’s a great plant protein for teens to enjoy as a beverage with a meal, use it as a smoothie base, or pair it with her favorite whole grain cereal.
+(3) Opt for unsweetened soymilk to avoid added sugar and find a brand that fortifies with Vitamins A and D. It’s a great plant protein for teens to enjoy as a beverage with a meal, as a smoothie base, or paired with her favorite whole-grain cereal.

 Tempeh is a fermented product made from soybeans and other grains such as millet or rice.
 It has a nutty, earthy flavor and has 11 grams of protein per 1/3 cup.
 (4) Tempeh offers a firmer texture than tofu, while still reaping the benefits of soy!
 Add tempeh into a stir-fry, use it as a base in sandwiches or wraps, or try it marinated and grilled.